Goutam-11/Utopia/README.md

 - **Low Gas Fees:** Leveraging Base Layer-2 for cost-effective transactions.

 ## 🎟️ How It Works
-1. **Event Creation:** Organizers create an event, which is minted as an NFT.
+1. **Event Creation:** Organizers create an event, which is minted as an NFT.Venice ai api is used to create the event image and model is "fluently-xl".
 2. **Ticket Sales:** Attendees purchase NFT-based tickets using cryptocurrency.
 3. **Verification:** Tickets are verified via **on-chain smart contracts**.
 4. **Resale & Transfer:** Users can resell tickets within the platform, ensuring legitimacy.